 - Included in your surgery is your post care.
 Ophthalmic eye lubricant, as well as eye drops, will be provided.

-- We have an on-site medical spa and all cosmetic patients receive 10% savings for a year after surgery at the spa as well as receive a complimentary DiamondTome Facial ($150 value) and makeover from our makeup artists.
+- We have an on-site medical spa and all cosmetic patients receive 10% savings for a year after surgery at the spa as well as receive a $100 gift card from Vibrance Medical Spa and makeover from our makeup artist.